 The Falconry Display at Dunrobin Castle

 The Dunrobin Castle falconry display was a fascinating mix of aerobatics and information.
-The incredible skill of both bird and trainer was astounding.
-The presenter, and falconer, Andy, was engaging and kept the audience enthralled throughout as he led the birds through their display.
+The incredible skill of both the bird and the trainer was astounding.
+The presenter and falconer, Andy, was engaging and kept the audience enthralled throughout as he led the birds through their display.

 We watched the Harris hawk and the peregrine falcon show off their unbelievable skills and learnt how man and bird worked together before guns and modern-day hunting practices dominated.

-I had thought it was all just for show.
+I had thought it was all just for the show.

 How wrong I was.